 Lifelong Learning Written by Bill whilst volunteer at La Giraudiere 31/05/2021

 As of the 15th May the doors at La Giraudiere will be opening uup and inviting volunteers and interns to come and help with the project once again.

-Travel to France
+Travel Advice foreign Nationals coming to France

 Presently Travel to and from foreign countries is strongly discouraged in France, and in some cases prohibited.
 Travel restrictions are also in place within France regions and departments.
 If you are arriving from a country within the European space, you can enter France.
 You must comply with health regulations to enter France (PCR test and sworn declaration).
 You are not required to self-isolate.
 The countries which comprise the European space are all the European Union Member States, as well as Andorra, the Holy See, Iceland, Liechtenstein, Monaco, Norway, San Marino and Switzerland.